Countering underbidding competition: creating value with digital platforms

-Firstly, you should make sure that it’s easy to customise your chosen digital platform.
-This enables your organisation to solve different customer needs with the same tool, without the need to switch platforms for every new and unique project.
+Firstly, you should make sure that it’s easy to customize your chosen digital platform.
+This enables your organization to solve different customer needs with the same tool, without the need to switch platforms for every new and unique project.
 This means that you don’t have to buy into new platforms too often, which saves you time and resources on process and training.

 Your chosen digital platform should make it easy to train developers and it should be fast to get started building solutions for your clients.
 Furthermore, the platform should be fully compatible with modern solutions, like rich web front-ends, headless CMS, and websites.

 Another important point in regard to flexibility is that the digital platform should support multiple touchpoints in the customer journey.
 While most digital platforms can support traditional CMS features like blog posts and landing pages, there is a need to cover even more channels and touchpoints in today’s world, like APIs, apps, automation, in-store beacons, digital signage, self-service, and IoT appliances.

 Also make sure that the digital platform of your choice features comprehensive and helpful documentation, something which will aid your developers in setting up projects, comply with best practices, and get answers to common questions.
 As an extension to this, the digital platform should have an active and engaged developer community revolving around it, making it even easier to share knowledge and experiences—and receive help when you need it.

 Another helpful feature which can boost developer productivity are project starters, which are ready-made templates to kickstart your projects.
 Starters often provide a predefined project structure, build scripts, library references, sample code, and sometimes even data—all in order to get your developers up and running fast.